Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 When you laugh, it triggers a series of positive physiological responses: your heart rate goes up, blood circulation to the brain and body improves and muscles become more relaxed.
 It also signals your brain to release more endorphins—chemicals which boost your mood and act as natural painkillers—into your body, helping you feel more positive and calm.

 Build a support system.
 Taking a proactive approach to mind-body health is one of the best ways to ensure you maintain balance.
-Building and communicating regularly with a trusted network of people—whether a close family member, friend, doctor, counselor, support group or all of the above—helps you maintain an essential and emotionally "nutritious" social circle.
+Building and communicating regularly with a trusted network of people—whether a close family member, friend, doctor, counsellor, support group or all of the above—helps you maintain an essential and emotionally "nutritious" social circle.

 This group can act as a sounding board during troubled times, provide an objective perspective, and encourage you to remain socially connected—an integral factor of good mental and physical health.